mnfst/website/content/integrations/digital-ocean.md

 ## What is Manifest?

-[Manifest](/) is a streamlined Backend-as-a-Service designed to accelerate your development process.
-With Manifest, you can define your entire backend architecture in a single, intuitive YAML file.
-This approach not only simplifies setup but also provides a foundation for data management, storage solutions, and business logic.
-By abstracting the complexities of traditional backend development, Manifest enables developers to focus on building innovative features and delivering projects more swiftly.
+[Manifest](/) is a lightweight Backend-as-a-Service that speeds up backend development.
+With just one clear and concise YAML file, you can define your entire backend structure effortlessly.
+This simplifies configuration while offering robust solutions for data management, storage, and business logic.
+By eliminating the usual backend complexities, Manifest lets developers concentrate on creating features and shipping projects faster.

 ## What is DigitalOcean?